RenderCard - From my blog need to a public OG API

 What comes next

-- Better typography controls
+- Better typography control

 - More layout presets based on real usage

-- Potential presets for blog engines
+- Maybe presets for blog platforms

 Closing